Harriet: Wash your hands often, and...

 - The Wiggles: In one episode, Dorothy is taught to cover her mouth when she sneezes.

-- Yo Gabba Gabba! has an episode where Muno has a cold and high-fives Toodie, so an anthropomorphic bar of soap named Super Soapy Pal teaches them both to wash their hands.
-In another episode, Brobee tries to eat bread off the ground but is taught not to because it has "tiny, ugly germs" on it.
+- Yo Gabba Gabba!: In "Clean," Muno has a cold and high-fives Toodee, so an anthropomorphic bar of soap named Super Soapy Pal teaches them both to wash their hands.
+In "Scary," Brobee tries to eat bread off the ground but is taught not to because it has "tiny, ugly germs" on it.

 - The Scrubs episode "My Cabbage" is a rare adult version, with the moral being that hospitals have hygiene rules for a reason, and if you don't follow them, people die.